Liff, Angus: Places of worship

 The church has an oak baptismal font with a brass plaque bearing the names of the nine men and one woman from Liff who died in the Second World War.
 The railing round the sanctuary was designed in 1932 by Ian Roger Dalgetty, a son of Arthur B. Dalgetty, author of the history of Liff Church and Parish.

 The former Hearse House (1876), now privately owned, lies on the northern edge of the graveyard.
 Also in the churchyard is the Watt-Webster Memorial (1809) commemorating two local families, the Watts of Logie (now part of Dundee) and the Websters of Balruddery (west of Liff).
 Designed like the 1828 schoolhouse by David Neave, it is described by the architectural historians Charles McKean and David Walker as imposing with its classical columns and fine incised detail.
 The churchyard contains over 760 gravestones with inscriptions and a War Memorial inscribed with the names of 35 men who died in the Great War, 1914–1918.
 A monument in the churchyard to Rev. Dr. George Addison, minister of Liff 1817–1852 and author of the Liff chapter in the Second Statistical Account, is said to mark the spot where his pulpit stood in the church before the present one.
 Outside the church, cut into the stone of the tower about 2 ft from the ground, is a bench mark formerly used by the Ordnance Survey when mapping heights above sea level.
 The majestic oak tree with a girth of around four metres in the southeast corner of the churchyard predates the present church.

+In March 2018 Angus Council granted planning permission for the Hearse House to become a flexible business unit.
+It currently operates as a beauty salon under the name Doll Face.